 Like many others I started my working life not knowing what I wanted to do.
 However after about 10 years of changing jobs, I moved to London and was really lucky to get a position in a Human Resources team.

 My first London role was with Pricewaterhouse Coopers in a decentralised HR team and that experience copper fastened my interest in HRM and within a year I began a professional diploma.
 I truly felt I had landed on my feet as I gained more experience, confidence and learining opportunities.
 I absolutely loved my work for about ten years or so but it didn’t last.
-The next more was a lot more difficult to identify.
+The next move was a lot more difficult to identify.

-The only thing I knew for sure was that relationships mattered most to me and that relating had to at the core of my work in order to feel satisfied.
-With that threat to follow I did some introductory courses in counselling, coaching and mentoring until I finally decided on an MSc in Career Management & Counselling at the University of London.
-It was my dissatisfaction in my own working life and the impact it had on me that led to to that decision.
+The only thing I knew for sure was that relationships mattered most to me and that relating had to be at the core of my work in order to feel satisfied.
+With that thread to follow I did some introductory courses in counselling, coaching and mentoring until I finally decided on an MSc in Career Management & Counselling at the University of London.
+It was my dissatisfaction in my own working life and the impact it had on me that led to that decision.
 After graduating I worked as a Career Consultant for a small firm in London and in private practise in Cork when I returned to Ireland in 2005.

 Counselling & Psychotherapy Training

 While I continued to work as a Career Coach, shortly after returning to Ireland I decided to delve a little deeper and I began my training with the Flatstone Institute, a small organisation based in Cork.
 I chose them because of how they structure the training with an emphasis on experiential learning and personal development.
 The other primary focus of that training is on working from a relational perspective with clients.

 As an Interview Coach I bring my experience from the various working roles to tease out the evidence of your experience to help you answer competency based questions in a clear, simple form.